-For EIS, there is a fairly new rule that the company must have been trading for less than seven years (10 years for ‘knowledge-intensive’ companies).
+For EIS, the company must have been trading for less than seven years (10 years for ‘knowledge-intensive’ companies).

 Prospective investor details requirement

-Another relatively new requirement, that creates a kind of ‘chicken and egg’ situation, whereby you’ve got to be able to share details of your prospective investors within your advance assurance application form i.e. their name(s) and address(es).
+Another relatively new requirement – that creates a kind of ‘chicken and egg’ situation – is that you must share details of your prospective investors within your advance assurance application form i.e. their name(s) and address(es).

-HMRC is screening applications up-front and if you don’t include the prospective investor details then it will likely get rejected within a few days of submission.
+HMRC is screening applications up-front.
+If you don’t include the prospective investor details then it will likely get rejected within a few days of submission.

 It is helpful to stand back and see how the SEIS/EIS tax incentives fit into the wider tax incentives aimed at the innovation life cycle of an ambitious entrepreneurial business.